Randomized spectral co-clustering for large-scale directed networks: Introduction

+\item We study the approximation and clustering performance of the two randomization based algorithms from a statistical point of view.
+The results provide statistical insights into the randomized algorithms, which are new in randomization works of literature.
+For the approximation error, we show that under mild conditions, {the minimax optimal error rate is attained}, although we only use sketched data.
+More interestingly, in terms of misclustering error rates, we even obtain an improved upper bound for randomization methods relative to the non-randomized ones as in \citet{rohe2012co} and \citet{rohe2016co}, due to the use of more advanced technical tools.

-\item We evaluate the randomized SVD methods on several large-scale networks with up to tens of millions of nodes.
-They show great efficiency and the approximate partical SVD can be computed in less than ten seconds.
-We also develop the corresponding R package \textsf{RandClust}\footnote{\url{https://github.com/XiaoGuo-stat/RandClust}}.
+\item We evaluate the randomization based spectral co-clustering algorithms on several large-scale networks with up to millions of nodes and tens of millions of edges.
+They show great efficiency with most running times less than ten seconds on a regular personal computer while yielding satisfactory clustering performance.
+The core algorithm is publicly available via the R package \textsf{RandClust}\footnote{\url{https://github.com/XiaoGuo-stat/RandClust}}.

 \end{itemize}